All that glitters: Diamonds outshine gold for Chinese brides

 "(In China) we now have more and more young people making their declarations and proposal ceremonies within our bridal rooms," said Stephane Lafay, Tiffany's head of Asia Pacific and Japan, who said couples were attracted to the romantic image of the jeweler's well-known "little blue box".

-At the centre of the trend are China's 13 million brides each year, who are increasingly demanding diamonds.
+At the center of the trend are China's 13 million brides each year, who are increasingly demanding diamonds.

 To be sure, gold is still hugely popular in China, both as jewelry and as an investment.
 The World Gold Council said earlier this year that China was set to challenge India's position as the world's top gold consumer, with 2013 demand soaring more than 20 percent to 1,000 tonnes.